 SDVOSB Joint Venture Agreement Proposals

 Contents of the joint venture agreement must meet regulatory requirements.
-Government contractors must be careful when they make “creative” JV agreements.
+Government contractors must be careful of statutory joint venture requirements when they make “creative” JV agreements.
 If challenged in a size protest, companies can lose the contract because of the contents of the agreement.
-See 13 CFR 124.513.
+See information about 13 CFR 124.513.

-When is a Joint Venture Agreement JV Proposal Allowed Under the 8(a) Program?
+When are Joint Venture Contracts / JV Proposals Allowed Under the 8(a) Program?

 For non-8(a) small businesses, they must still meet the requirements of the 13 CFR 124 to form a legal partnership agreement.

-Companies may also submit a joint venture proposal doc when one company lacks the necessary capacity to perform the contract on its own, and the agreement is fair and equitable and will be of substantial benefit to the 8(a) or small business contractor.
+Companies may also bid on joint venture contracts when one company lacks the necessary capacity to perform the contract on its own, and the agreement is fair and equitable and will be of substantial benefit to the 8(a) or small business contractor.

 - 8(a) companies must show that they bring more than their name and status to the table.

 - Resources and expertise should be a considered.